Guide to Knowledge Management Best Practices, Tools, and Features

 Benefits of Building, Implementing, and Maintaining an Effective Knowledge Base

-- Reduces support costs by capturing lessons learned from previous customer support tickets, turning those into knowledge base articles for customers.
+- Reduces support costs: Lessons learned are captured from previous customer support tickets, turning those into knowledge base articles for customers.

-- Reduces the impact of staff turnover by ensuring company knowledge is captured, leveraged, and retained within the organization rather than leaving with your ex-employees.
+- Reduces the impact of staff turnover: A company's critical knowledge is captured, leveraged, and retained within the organization rather than lost with former employees.

-- Improves client satisfaction by expediting the settlement of issues using a knowledge base of dependable, properly formatted FAQs (commonly asked questions) and self-help articles/guides.
+- Improves client satisfaction: Issues are quickly resolved using a knowledge base of dependable, properly formatted FAQs and self-help guides.

-- Helps to keep the knowledge base's information consistent, accurate, and up to date.
-This boosts employee productivity, ensuring that staff doesn't have to ask around or have meetings to find out what they need every time.
+- Helps to keep an organization's collective knowledge consistent, accurate, up to date and readily available: This boosts employee engagement and productivity, ensuring that staff doesn't have to ask around or have meetings to find out what they need every time.
+It can also play a helpful role in improved decision making for the business.

-- Keeps support agents current on a variety of quickly changing issues, which lowers training expenses.
+- Keeps support agents current on a variety of quickly changing issues: This lowers training expenses and increases efficiency.

-Now, with all of the above in mind, let's look at the features organizations need when implementing knowledge management software, tools, or apps.
+Now, with all of the above in mind, let's look at the features organizations need when implementing a knowledge management tool.

 Knowledge Management Tools: Top Features